DataDog/dd-apm-test-agent/README.md

 - `SNAPSHOT_DIR` [`"./snaps"`]: Directory in which snapshots will be stored.
     Can be overridden by providing the `dir` query param on `/snapshot`.

+- `SNAPSHOT_CI` [`0`]: Toggles CI mode for the snapshotter.
+Set to `1` to
+  enable.
+CI mode does the following:

+  - When snapshots are _generated_ from a test case and there is no snapshot file a failure will be raised.

 ## Development